VahidFarahmandian/Jinget/02-Handlers/Jinget.Handlers.ExternalServiceHandlers/README.md

 ------------
 ### How to use custom Service Handler

 You can use your custom service handler instead of using `JingetServiceHandler`.
-To do this create your custom class and makes it to inherit from `ServiceHandler<>` class.
+To do this create your custom class and makes it to inherit from `ServiceHandler<>` or `ServiceHandler` class.
 Also create a custom class for your event management and pass it as generic argument to `ServiceHandler<>` class.
 You can also make use of `ServiceHandler`(non generic class) too.
 Different between these two class is that `ServiceHandler` does not provide any event for response deserialization. it returns the raw response and deserialization is up to you.